The story

 I’ve made it to the final stage of my computer science PhD, you know the one where you start looking for jobs, get yourself a copy of Cracking the Coding Interview (affiliate link), and realise that you haven’t done much of the kind of programming that about half of the companies expect you to do at their job interviews (and at their job interviews only).

-one too many times, I got that working too, but it left much to be desired.
-“Save the trees” yelled my terminal!
+After writing STRef one too many times, I got that working too, but

 Finally, I consulted Dr Chris Okasaki’s Purely Functional Data Structures (affiliate link).
 A leftist heap is one of the first data structures discussed in the book.
 It has better worst-case asymptotic complexity than the binary heap, is represented as a tree, and doesn’t need mutation.
 Great!
 I was pleased to have a heap under my belt that was much easier to remember and much more difficult to get its implementation wrong.